Alvin and the Chipmunks: The Squeakquel

-Alvin and the Chipmunks: The Squeakquel is a 2009 American live-action/computer-animated jukebox musical comedy film directed by Betty Thomas, written by Jon Vitti, Jonathan Aibel and Glenn Berger, and produced by Janice Karman and Ross Bagdasarian Jr..
-The second installment in its live-action film series and the sequel to Alvin and the Chipmunks (2007), the film stars Zachary Levi, David Cross and Jason Lee.
-Justin Long, Matthew Gray Gubler and Jesse McCartney return as the Chipmunks from the previous film.
-Amy Poehler, Anna Faris and Christina Applegate voice the new characters, the Chipettes.
-The film sees the Chipmunks entering high school and being under the care of Dave Seville's cousin, Toby, while Ian Hawke recruits the Chipettes to restore his career.
+Alvin and the Chipmunks: The Squeakquel is a 2009 American live-action animated jukebox musical comedy film directed by Betty Thomas and written by Jon Vitti, Jonathan Aibel and Glenn Berger.
+It is based on Alvin and the Chipmunks and fictional girl group The Chipettes.
+It is the sequel to Alvin and the Chipmunks (2007) and the second installment in the live-action Alvin and the Chipmunks film series.
+The film stars Zachary Levi, David Cross and Jason Lee.
+Justin Long, Matthew Gray Gubler and Jesse McCartney return to voice the Chipmunks, while Christina Applegate, Amy Poehler and Anna Faris voice new characters.
+The film sees the Chipmunks entering high school under the care of Dave Seville's cousin, Toby.
+Meanwhile, Ian Hawke recruits the Chipettes to restore his career.

-Alvin and the Chipmunks: The Squeakquel was distributed by 20th Century Fox, and produced by Fox 2000 Pictures, Regency Enterprises and Bagdasarian Productions.
-It was released in theaters on December 23, 2009 by 20th Century Fox to generally negative reviews from critics, grossing $443.1 million on a $70 million budget.
-Two sequels were later released: Chipwrecked in 2011 and The Road Chip in 2015.
+Alvin and the Chipmunks: The Squeakquel was released in the United States on December 23, 2009, by 20th Century Fox.
+The film received mixed reviews from critics and grossed $443M worldwide against a $70M budget.
+Two sequels were later released: Alvin and the Chipmunks: Chipwrecked in 2011 and Alvin and the Chipmunks: The Road Chip in 2015.

 Plot

-David Seville is injured when a cardboard cutout of Alvin sends him flying across the stage during a charity benefit concert in Paris, France.
+Two years after the events of the first film, Dave Seville is injured when a cardboard cutout of Alvin sends him flying across the stage during a charity benefit concert in Paris.
 While he recovers in a French hospital, Dave asks his aunt, Jackie, to look after the Chipmunks, Alvin, Simon, and Theodore.
 Arrangements are also made for them to attend West Eastman High School.
-After Jackie also has an accident at the airport, the Chipmunks are left in the care of Toby, Jackie's grandson and Dave's cousin.

-Former JETT Records chief executive Ian Hawke, who is broke and destitute, lives in the company’s basement.
-Three singing female chipmunks, Brittany, Jeanette, and Eleanor, a.k.a. the Chipettes, emerge from a FedEx package.
-Ian recruits the Chipettes to resurrect his career.
+After Jackie falls down the staircase in her wheelchair and also has to be hospitalized, the Chipmunks are left in the care of Toby, Jackie's grandson and Dave's cousin.
+Ex-JETT Records chief executive Ian Hawke, who is broke and destitute after losing the Chipmunks, lives in the company's basement.
+Three singing female chipmunks, Brittany, Jeanette, and Eleanor (the Chipettes), emerge from a FedEx package.
+They meet Ian and tell him they mailed themselves there because they want to work with the man who made the Chipmunks famous.
+Seeing how well they can sing, he signs them up in order to resurrect his career.
+He also lies to the girls by telling them that the Chipmunks completely disrespected him and left him the first chance they got.

-While at school, two jealous jocks ridicule the Chipmunks and chase them around, putting Simon's head in a toilet and poking at Theodore's backside.
-The Chipmunks are summoned to the principal's office after attacking the jocks.
-The principal, Dr. Rubin, who is a fan who saw them in Denver, Colorado, enlists their help to raise money for the school's music program by participating in a contest.
-Ian is shocked to find the Chipmunks on the front page of his newspaper.
-After he reads a story about them representing the school, he enrolls the Chipettes at the same school.
+While at school, two jocks bully the Chipmunks.
+The group is summoned to the principal's office after attacking and defeating the jocks.
+The principal, Dr. Rubin, a fan who saw them in Denver, enlists their help to raise money for the school's music program by participating in a contest.
+A shocked Ian finds that the Chipmunks will represent the school; he also enrolls the Chipettes there.